 So basically, the manufacturers can’t use microbeads in products that can be rinsed off like shampoo, scrub, etc. But they can be used in products left on the skin, like glitter and sunscreen.

-This doesn’t mean you should stop using sunscreen altogether.
-Instead, it’s all about choosing a good reef-friendly (or ocean-friendly) sunscreen.
-Ocean-friendly sunscreens are free of harmful chemicals like oxybenzone and octinoxate, and micro-plastics that harm the ocean environment.
-You can check for reef-friendly certification before buying sunscreen.
+Reef-safe sunscreens are free of harmful chemicals like oxybenzone, octinoxate, nano-titaniumoxide and micro-plastics that harm the ocean environment.
+You can check for reef-safe certification before buying sunscreen.

-Some great eco-friendly sunscreen options include Raw Elements’ Face + Body Tin SPF 30, Coola’s Dew Good Illuminating Serum Sunscreen SPF 30, and EiR NYC’s Surf Mud.
+Some of our favorite reef-safe sunscreen options include Raw Elements’ Face + Body Tin SPF 30, Coola’s Dew Good Illuminating Serum Sunscreen SPF 30, and EiR NYC’s Surf Mud.